reiryuki/Dolby-Atmos-ZTE-A2019-Pro-Magisk-Module/README.md

 # Dolby Atmos ZTE A2019 Pro Magisk Module

 ## Descriptions
-An EQ ported from Razer Phone 2 (bolt)
+An EQ ported from ZTE A2019 Pro

 ## Tested on
 - Redmi 4A (rolex) CRDroid Lineage based ROM Android 10 arm64-v8a